 Resident Evil 4 remake trailers

 Despite its imminent release, relatively few trailers have dropped for the Resident Evil 4 remake so far.
-The State of Play June 2022 announcement trailer (opens in new tab) can be found on the official PlayStation YouTube channel (opens in new tab) along with a second trailer (opens in new tab) that focuses more on the main story.
-There is also a five-minute-long gameplay trailer (opens in new tab) which can be found on GameSpot’s Youtube channel.
+The State of Play June 2022 announcement trailer can be found on the official PlayStation YouTube channel along with a second trailer that focuses more on the main story and a third trailer with an emphasis on the title's thrilling cinematics.
+There is also a five-minute-long gameplay trailer which can be found on GameSpot’s Youtube channel.

 Resident Evil 4 remake story and setting